Mariners get past Baltimore, but stuck in neutral in race for second wild card

 Three homers provided the Mariners enough firepower for a 5-2 victory over the Orioles, but they remained 5 1/2 games behind Oakland, which smacked New York 8-2.

 The embarrassment of losing a series to the worst team in baseball was avoided.
-The anemic offense produced five runs on the night and it probably felt like 15 runs in the dugout.
+The anemic offense produced five runs on the night and it felt like 15 runs in the dugout.
 A one-run lead was successfully maintained through the seventh inning and even added upon.
 All of that allowed the Mariners to hope and dream of the postseason just a little longer with a 5-2 win over the Orioles on Wednesday night at Safeco Field.

-Still, the Mariners didn’t actually gain any ground in the race for the second wild card.
+Still, Seattle didn’t actually gain any ground in the race for the second wild card.
 The A’s crushed the Yankees, 8-2, in Oakland and maintained a 5½-game lead.

 So while the Mariners didn’t lose another game in the race, they lost another day.
 And that’s basically the same.
-Seattle (78-62) and the A’s (84-57) each have 22 games remaining.
+Seattle (78-62) has 22 games and the A’s (84-57) have 21 games remaining.
 The Mariners would need to trim that lead to two or three games before they meet Oakland on Sept.
 24-26 at Safeco Field.

 Seattle got a solid start from veteran right-hander Mike Leake and back-to-back home runs from Nelson Cruz and Denard Span in a pivotal fifth inning to take a lead that wouldn’t be lost.